 The term for the Services commences upon creation of an Account with us and shall remain in force until terminated in accordance with these Terms.

 If you purchase a subscription from us, the Subscription Period is always twelve (12) months, unless communicated differently by us to you in writing.

-At the end of each Subscription Period, your subscription will automatically renew for an additional twelve (12) months unless terminated by you by giving at least 90 days’ notice before the end of your current Subscription Period.
-The same applies should you upgrade or downgrade your subscription, then your subscription will be automatically renewed for twelve (12) months.
+At the end of each Subscription Period, your subscription will automatically renew for an additional twelve (12) months unless terminated by you by giving at least 90 days’ written notice before the end of your current Subscription Period.

 To terminate the Services, you need to notify us in writing to firstname.lastname@example.org, or by contacting us via the in-App chat service.